Practical Parallel Algorithms for Non-Monotone Submodular Maximization

 \section{Approximation Algorithms}

-In this section, we propose our \algone~and \PS~algorithms.
-Both of them call a procedure \RB~based on the ``adaptive sequencing'' technique, which was originally proposed by \cite{balkanski2019optimal} and subsequently utilized in numerous studies on designing low-adaptivity algorithms, such as~\cite{amanatidis2021submodular,quinzan2021adaptive}.
-However, in contrast to the original technique of \cite{balkanski2019optimal}, our \RB~introduces a ``random batch selection'' method to allow for a more flexible adaptive sequencing.
-This enhancement expands the applicability of our approach to a wider range of constraints and objective functions.
-More importantly, the methods for generating candidate solutions in our \algone~and \PS~algorithms differ significantly from those used in \cite{amanatidis2021submodular,quinzan2021adaptive}.
-This allows us to avoid the issues encountered in \cite{amanatidis2021submodular,quinzan2021adaptive} and achieve better performance bounds compared to theirs algorithm, even if their errors can be fixed.
-For clarity, we first introduce \RB~(Sec.~\ref{sec:rb}), then introduce \algone~(Sec.~\ref{sec:skp1}) and \PS~(Sec.~\ref{sec:ssp}), respectively.
+\bl{In this section, we propose our \algone~and \PS~algorithms.
+Both of them call a sub-module \RB~based on the ``adaptive sequencing'' technique, which was originally proposed by \shortcite{balkanski2019optimal}.
+It is worth noting that the \bl{``adaptive sequencing''} technique alone is far from sufficient to achieve approximation ratios for any submodular maximization problem, thus numerous studies such as~\shortcite{amanatidis2021submodular,amanatidis2023submodular,breuer2020fast,quinzan2021adaptive,gong2024algorithms} built upon this technique to develop low-adaptivity algorithms for submodular maximization under different constraints as we have done.
+In contrast to the original technique of \shortcite{balkanski2019optimal} and its variants such as that in~\shortcite{amanatidis2021submodular,amanatidis2023submodular}, our \RB~introduces a ``random batch selection'' method to allow for a more flexible adaptive sequencing.
+This enhancement expands the applicability of our algorithm to a wider range of constraints and objective functions.
+More importantly, our methods for generating candidate solutions (i.e., \algone~and \PS) differ from existing work, which allows us to avoid the issues encountered in \shortcite{amanatidis2021submodular,quinzan2021adaptive} and achieve better performance bounds than their algorithm.}